Is It True?

 - Read and answer two examples on the worksheet as a model for students.
 Think aloud as you complete the examples.
-(E.g., "This example says ‘mystery books are the most exciting books to read,’ but not everyone would agree with that.
+(For instance, "This example says, 'Mystery books are the most exciting books to read,' but not everyone would agree with that.
 It can't be proven, so I think this is a statement of opinion.")

 - Have students work in small groups to discuss and complete the rest of the worksheet.
 Sit with groups to offer support or mediate conversation as needed.
 Encourage students to explain their reasoning for their answers within their groups.

 - Hand out the Chocolatey Facts and Opinions worksheet to each student.

 - Have students read the passage to themselves, highlighting facts and underlining opinions as they read.

 - Circulate and offer support as needed.